rezaulk/UserPortal/README.md

 # UserPortal

-Userportal is a sample project which is developed by asp.net.Simaple Full Crud Operation Done by Codefirst in this project.
+UserPortal is a sample project which is developed by asp.net.
+Simple full Crud Operation done by Codefirst in this project.

 ## Set up

-Set 'Test' Project a statrtup Project. and Run Automatic Create a Db (open Sql Server Manager ang Change Connection string in Web.config in Userportal.Infrastructure)
+Set 'Test' Project a startup Project. and Run then Automatic Create a Db (open Sql Server Manager ang Change Connection string in Web.config in UserPortal.Infrastructure)

-Then Userportal set a Startup Project and Run.
+Then UserPortal set a Startup Project and Run.

 ## Usage